rickballard/CoCivium/docs/presskit/PressRelease_Template.md

 - Email: {{PRESS_EMAIL}}
 - Site: {{PRESS_SITE}}

-*About CoCivium.*  CoCivium is a consent-first governance pack for agentic AI.
+*About CoCivium™.*  CoCivium™ is a consent-first governance pack for agentic AI.
 It complements existing safety work by making human agency and auditability non-negotiable.